codacy/chart/docs/configuration/secrets/troubleshoot.md

 ### Steps

-1. Get the tail of the logs on the api service
+1. Get the latest logs from the API service

     a.
 Get logs and filter by the prefix of the message